Home » Water Quality » Well Water » Well Water vs City Water – How Are They Different?

 Well Water ProsWell Water Cons

-No monthly water bill regardless of how much you use (but overuse may drain a well)The initial cost of well installment
+No monthly water bill regardless of how much you use (but overuse may drain your well)The initial cost of drilling a well is quite high

-No chemical additives like chlorineWater quality and testing are well owners’ responsibility
+No chemical additives like chlorineWater quality and testing are the well owner’s responsibility

 It may taste fresher and has nutritional benefits (subject to water quality)Requires electricity for pump (use solar or generator power)